freeCodeCamp/freeCodeCamp/guide/english/vim/index.md

 One of the main differences that both Vim, and its predecessor *vi*, have over other editors like *nano*, is that it is a _modal editor_, which means that they have several modes of operation.
 For example, the editor starts in *Navigation Mode*, which allows you to quickly move around the document (or, more accurately _blazingly fast_).
 In this mode, you can enter commands to interact with your document, like using `:i` to enter `insert mode`, `:q` to quit, `/<text>` to search text, among others.

 The modal part of Vim is what makes it really powerful.
-For an interactive tutorial, please visit [OpenVim](http://www.openvim.com/).
-Here you can try for yourself several of its more powerful features.
+You can try out the most powerful features through an interactive tutorial by visiting [OpenVim](http://www.openvim.com/)

 If you have vim installed on your system, you can also run the `vimtutor` command to start a tutorial.